UniversalDependencies/docs/_lv-overview/introduction.md

 # Introduction

-Latvian UD Treebank is based on newswire section of the Latvian Treebank.
+Latvian UD Treebank is based on the Latvian Treebank.
 Latvian Treebank was created 2010-2014 in the University of Latvia, Institute of Mathematics and Computer Science.
 Latvian Treebank is annotated according to an in-house hybrid annotation model and then automatically transformed to UD.

 Annotations in Latvian Treebank: